Setting ideas into action.

 - Projects generally range from three to six months (over 1 or 2 semesters), and depend on the scope defined by the Sponsor

 - Internship is expected to be paid, but can be unpaid in exceptional cases

-- Participation requires monthly interaction by the company host with student(s) as possible
+- Participation requires monthly interaction by the company sponsor with student(s) as possible

 - Sponsors may require Intellectual Property and Non-Disclosure Agreements from students as a condition for working on a project